Reise, Reise

-Reise, Reise (/de/; a German military wake-up call, literally "(a)rise, (a)rise") (Note: The title can also be interpreted as meaning "journey, journey", or as a command "travel, travel") is the fourth studio album by Neue Deutsche Härte band Rammstein.
+Reise, Reise (/de/; lit.
+'Travel, travel') is the fourth studio album by Neue Deutsche Härte band Rammstein.
 It was released on 27 September 2004 through Universal Music in Germany and followed shortly by its release across Europe.
 It was later released in North America through Republic Records on 16 November 2004.
-Recorded at El Cortijo Studios in Málaga, Spain, the album was produced by the band themselves along with Swedish record producer Jacob Hellner.
+Recorded at El Cortijo Studios in Málaga, Spain, the album was produced by the band along with Swedish record producer Jacob Hellner.

 The album charted in the top ten in several European charts and was a number one hit in Germany, Austria, Switzerland, Iceland, Finland, Estonia and Mexico.
 As of February 2006, the album has shipped 1.5 million copies globally.
 Four singles were released from the album: "Mein Teil", "Amerika", "Ohne dich", and "Keine Lust".
 The follow-up album, Rosenrot, contains six outtakes from Reise, Reise and some new tracks.
 It was originally intended to be titled Reise, Reise, Vol. II and uses the Arctic-themed artwork from the Japanese release of Reise, Reise.